keesiemeijer/related-posts-by-taxonomy/readme.txt

 == Upgrade Notice ==
 = 0.3.1 =
-This version adds new filters for the related posts query and fixes a minor bug in the shortcode.
+Now you can get posts (with include_terms) even if the current post doesn't have the included terms (unrelated).
+This version uses new WordPress best practices and fixes a minor bug in the shortcode.
+See the changelog for more details.